cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 - a method defining the desired action, (whether to get, create or delete that resource)
 - JSON data encoded in the request body or in associated cookies.

 HTTP servers proceed by processing the request, then sending an _HTTP response_ back to the sender.
 The response includes a _status line_ indicating the result of that operation.
-Success for example, is represented with the `HTTP/1.1 200 OK` code.
+Success, for example, is represented with the `HTTP/1.1 200 OK` code.
 Unavailable resources would instead respond with the `HTTP/1.1 404 NOT FOUND` code.

-And just like any other resource, _static websites_ are just HTML files hosted on web servers. (with a hint of CSS files, JS files and other media)
+And just like any other resource, _static websites_ are just HTML files hosted on web servers. (with a hint of CSS files, JS files, and other media)

 ---

-Sounds good, we just learnt that servers are the building-blocks of the Internet, and that they're responsible for storing _static_ resources and serving them back to the users of the Internet.
+Sounds good, we just learnt that servers are the building blocks of the Internet and that they're responsible for storing _static_ resources and serving them back to the users of the Internet.

 But what about websites that are always changing?
 Think Walmart, for example.
 It's an online store that's constantly changing: